-This Capital Plan will bring CBTC to the Broadway N Q R W Line, Liberty Av A Line, Rockaway A S Lines, and the Nassau St J Z Line.
+This Capital Plan will bring CBTC to the Broadway N Q R W Line, Liberty Av A Line, Rockaway A S Lines, and the Nassau St 12 Line.

-- The Broadway N Q R W Line has 48 miles worth of signals, from Ditmars Blvd to DeKalb Av.
+- The Broadway NQRW Line is 48 miles long, from Ditmars Blvd to DeKalb Av.
 The line serves more than 1.2 million daily riders in Queens, Manhattan, and Brooklyn.
-The MTA will replace 50-year-old signaling equipment and alleviate major bottlenecks on the Manhattan Bridge and in the 60 St Tunnel. - Liberty Av and Rockaways (A) S Lines run on 36 signal miles, from Euclid Av to Ozone Park-Lefferts Blvd and the Rockaway Peninsula.
-The MTA will replace 80-year-old signals, some of the oldest in the system. - The Nassau 12 Line uses 9 signal miles from Essex St to Broad St. The MTA will replace signals that are more than 50 years old and help improve service on one of the most poorly performing lines in the system.
+The MTA will replace 50-year-old signaling equipment and alleviate major bottlenecks on the Manhattan Bridge and in the 60 St Tunnel. - Liberty Av and Rockaways (A) S Lines run 36 miles, from Euclid Av to Ozone Park-Lefferts Blvd and the Rockaway Peninsula.
+The MTA will replace 80-year-old signals, some of the oldest in the system. - The Nassau Line is 9 miles long from Essex St to Broad St. The MTA will replace signals that are more than 50 years old and help improve service on one of the most poorly performing lines in the system.